-The Organization has been working in cooperation with the City of Richmond Heights for leasing office space for certain administrative services.
+The Organization has been working in cooperation with the City of Richmond Heights for leasing office space and for certain administrative services.
 The City of Richmond Heights performs cash receipt and disbursement, payroll, and other financial duties on behalf of the Organization.
-The amount paid to the City of Richmond Heights for the services amounted to \$30,498.
+The amount paid to the City of Richmond Heights for the services and office space amounted to \$30,478.
 The Organization is overseen by a Board of Directors, comprised of the City Manager from the City of Richmond Heights and each of the other participating municipalities.